 Australia is one of the most robust trading economies in the world.
 Euler Hermes ranked it the 11th country in the world where it is easiest to do business.
 The country’s open market imposes minimal restrictions on importation of goods and services.
-Australia also has bilateral free trade agreements with the United States, Chile, New Zealand, Japan, China, Korea, and its 10 ASEAN neighbours.
-Moreover, the country’s commercial arbitration, electronic commerce, and cross-border insolvency proceedings follow international standards, which further fosters ease in international trade.
+Australia also has bilateral free trade agreements with the United States, New Zealand, and its Asian neighbours.
+Moreover, the country’s commercial arbitration, electronic commerce, and cross-border insolvency proceedings follow international standards.

 Australia spent $187 billion for imports in 2017, with refined petroleum and crude petroleum as the top two commodity imports.
 The country’s other top commodity imports are cars, computers, broadcasting equipment, delivery trucks, and packaged medicament.
 Topping all these imported commodities is personal travel.
 Australia, according to SBS News, spent $28.6 billion in foreign travel and tourism in 2016 to 2017.

 This is why many overseas companies choose to work with Australian businesses.
-While doing business with Australian companies is a breeze, collecting debts can be a challenge.
-Australia has one of the most sophisticated debt collections guidelines in the world, but Euler Hermes ranked it as one of the countries with a “very high” level of debt collection complexity.
+While doing business with Australian companies is easy, it can be a challenge for overseas companies to collect debts in Australia.
+The country has one of the most sophisticated debt collections guidelines in the world.
+However, Euler Hermes ranked it as one of the countries with a “very high” level of debt collection complexity.

-If you plan to collect debts from Australian companies, here are four challenges to keep in mind:
+If you are overseas company planning to collect debts from Australian companies, here are four challenges to keep in mind:

 - Business context

 - Debt collection regulations